Meowzila/meowbot/README.md

 # meowbot
-WIP discord bot written in Python
+WIP discord bot written in Python to practice/test calling from APIs

 This bot loads all API keys and token from an external .env file.